section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 ### Further Practice

-Apache POI provides a countless number of methods that are to be explored.
+Apache POI provides a countless number of methods that can be explored.
 For this tutorial, we could add table borders, footers, rename a workbook, delete a workbook, rename a sheet, italicize, set different font families, etc. I encourage you to have a look at the [official documentation](https://poi.apache.org/components/spreadsheet/index.html) and this [JavaTPoint blog](https://www.javatpoint.com/apache-poi-tutorial) for more insights.
 The updated GitHub code is found [here](https://github.com/vinstex/androidExcelTest).

 ### Conclusion